prometheus/prometheus/docs/querying/remote_read_api.md

 This API provides data read functionality from Prometheus.
 This interface expects [snappy](https://github.com/google/snappy) compression.
 The API definition is located [here](https://github.com/prometheus/prometheus/blob/master/prompb/remote.proto).
-/// Can you clarify what you mean by this?
-/// https://github.com/prometheus/prometheus/pull/7266#discussion_r426456791 Can we talk a little bit how negotiation works of sampled vs streamed ?

 Request are made to the following endpoint.
 ```